-In words, Machiavelli is hinting that “if a virtuous leader came along to overthrow a tyrant by force, that the ends would justify the means, that they would be judged by the results, not the action of overthrowing”… but he is also just using backhanded language to lambast the Medici family who had him arrested, tortured, and exiled from government when they took over his Republican Florence and turned it into a a hereditary principality.
+Machiavelli hinted, both in his stated words and on the sly, that “if a virtuous leader came along to overthrow a tyrant by force, that the ends would justify the means, that they would be judged by the results, not the action of overthrowing.”
+He used backhanded language to lambast the Medici family who had him arrested, tortured, and exiled from the government when they took over his Republican Florence and turned it into a hereditary principality.

 ALL STATES, all powers, that have held and hold rule over men have been and are either republics or principalities. – The first line of the Prince